peronczyk/PLON/docs/Scripts/Tabs.md

   * `active` - indicates both tabs *list link* and tabs *panels panel* when their active (open).
 Default: `is-Active`.
   * `panel`

-## ToDo
+## Catchable events

-* Navigation with keyboard and reacting on history back/forward
+* `change.tabs.plon` - Triggered on tabs list and tabs container each time tabs are changed.